Compactification of metric moduli space of $K3$ surfaces: Background on K3 surfaces

 \section{Background on K3 surfaces}

 A \emph{K3 surface} $X$ is a simply connected, compact complex surface with trivial canonical bundle.
+We refer to \cite[Chapter VIII]{barth-cptcplxsurface-04} and \cite{huybrechts-lecturenotes} for basic properties of K3 surfaces.
 Topologically, all K3 surfaces are diffeomorphic.
 Its second cohomology group $H^2(X, \mathbb{Z})$, equipped with the cup product pairing, is isomorphic to the \emph{K3 lattice}